 This course is designed for those who want to learn the art of queen rearing using the larval transfer technique (grafting).
-The two and a half day course will be held at the Apis Engineering Facility.
+The two day course will be held at the Apis Engineering Facility.

-In addition to hands-on practice, those attending the course will get a video (DVD) with their queen rearing manual (Spivak and Reuter) demonstrating the queen rearing techniques.
+In addition to hands-on practice, those attending the course will get a video (DVD) with their queen rearing manual (Given and Harpur) demonstrating the queen rearing techniques.

 To register send an email to: email@example.com.

 Please do not send money.
-The $200 registration fee will be collected on site.
+A $50 non-refundable deposit is required.
+The remaining $100 registration fee will be collected on site.